kappnav/design/kind-action-mapping.md

 # Kind-Action Mapping

-Since the beginning {k}kAppNav introduced a builtin mapping scheme to map resource kind to action config maps.
-This was done by convention, as in [Action Config Map Naming Convention Design](https://github.com/kappnav/design/blob/master/actions-config-maps.md#action-config-map-naming-convention).
+Since the beginning, {k}kAppNav has had a builtin mapping scheme to map resource kind to action config maps.
+This was done by convention, as described in [Action Config Map Naming Convention Design](https://github.com/kappnav/design/blob/master/actions-config-maps.md#action-config-map-naming-convention).

-While that was sufficient for core kinds and a small number of custom resource definitions (CRDs), it is not sufficient to support the growing number of resource kinds emerging on the Kubernetes platform.
+While that is sufficient for core kinds and a small number of custom resource definitions (CRDs), it is not sufficient to support the growing number of resource kinds emerging on the Kubernetes platform.
 A trivial example demonstrates this is true:

 There now exists these two Service kinds: